 The infant formula market in China

 Baby formula market is developing at an amazing speed now in China.
-Due to the growing concern about their babies’ health, Chinese mothers are willing to pay more on baby milk powder.
+Due to the growing concern about their babies’ health, Chinese mothers are willing to pay more for baby milk powder.
+How to brand yourself in this growing market?

 Infant formula in China